-Judge won’t allow medical testimony in West Campus murder case
+All but one charge dropped in West Campus murder case

+AUSTIN (KXAN) — All but one charge in a 2015 West Campus murder trial have been dropped.
+Bryan Canchola, 22, now only faces an aggravated assault charge in the death of his then-boyfriend Stephen Sylvester.

+The murder, manslaughter and aggravated assault with serious bodily injury charges were all dropped Monday.

-AUSTIN (KXAN) — The judge presiding over the trial in a 2015 West Campus murder reversed his decision regarding whether the medical examiner’s testimony could be used.
+Earlier in the day the judge presiding over the trial reversed his decision regarding whether the medical examiner’s testimony could be used.
 In a Friday hearing, Judge David Wahlberg said Dr. Sam Andrews’ testimony would be admissible.
 On Monday, Wahlberg reversed course and said the jury will not be allowed to hear what Dr. Andrews has to say.

-The murder trial for Bryan Canchola, 22, began its second week Monday.
-Canchola is accused of killing his boyfriend, Stephen Sylvester, during a fight after they had been drinking in downtown Austin.

 Dr. Andrews, who works for the Travis County Medical Examiner’s Office, performed the victim’s autopsy.
 He said he altered his findings last Wednesday after taking a closer look at Sylvester’s records.